Wednesday, April 23, 2014

 These two people have both had their lives documented and dramatized by many.
 This novel is a brilliant look into what might have been happening to them.
 The dialogue and emotions both ring true for the times and what is known about their affair.
 One of my favorite parts is while Ingrid is filming Notorious directed by Alfred Hitchcock.
 She has Capa hired as a photographer, and he is very visible to those on the set.
 Pick up this book to learn how Hitchcock took their story and made another movie.

 Highly recommend this book if you enjoy stories of the golden age of Hollywood, the steamy untold stories of love and passion.
+This is historical fiction that reads like a peek into a love story.
 Thank you again to St. Martin's Press for this advance copy.

 You can find about more about the author here.